 Any travel costs/caring expenses incurred on the day of the interview will be reimbursed.
-After the interview, we will give your child a £30 shopping voucher to say thank you for their time.
+After the interview, we will give you a shopping voucher to say thank you for your time.

-What if you and your child decide to withdraw after the interview has taken place?
+What if I decide to withdraw after the interview has taken place?

-You give your consent for your child to take part, and your child gives their assent also.
-Your child is free to leave the study at any time.
-If you /they decide to leave after an interview has taken place, all video recordings, transcripts and typing of your interview would be destroyed.
-If you/they decide to leave after the website or other audio-visual resources have been finished, we would remove their contribution from all later versions, but we would not be able to destroy existing material, which other people could already have seen or copied.
+You are free to leave the study at any time.
+If you decide to leave after an interview has taken place, all video recordings, transcripts and typing of your interview would be destroyed.
+If you decide to leave after the website or other audio-visual resources have been finished, we would remove your contribution from all later versions, but we would not be able to destroy existing material, which other people could already have seen or copied.